-The main goals of this project have been to raise awareness on school violence, to explore educational policies and practices with regard to school violence and develop a recommendation scheme for the promotion of democratic citizenship and the prevention of violence at school.
-The innovatory aspect of this pilot-project in relation to pre-existing models is that it
+The main goals of this project have been to raise awareness on school violence, to explore educational policies and practices with regard to school violence and to develop a scheme of recommendations for the promotion of democratic citizenship and the prevention of violence at school.
+The innovatory aspect of this pilot project in relation to pre-existing models is that:

-- firstly, addresses and contextualises the issue of eliminating violence through ECD/HRE in the participant countries; - secondly, it does so by engaging in the violence prevention model stakeholders and civil society institutions (NGOs, youth organisations) representing social groups affected by school violence.
+- firstly, it addresses and contextualises the issue of eliminating violence through ECD/HRE in the participant countries; - secondly, it does so by engaging stakeholders and civil society institutions (NGOs, youth organisations) which represent social groups affected by school violence in the violence prevention model.

-In that respect the proposed pilot project aims to elaborate a sustainable and contextually relevant model for eliminating violence at school.
+In this respect the proposed pilot project aims to elaborate a sustainable and contextually relevant model for eliminating violence at school.

-The project was developed in three phases.
+- The project was developed in three phases: - a.

-- a.
 Firstly, it examined the institutional framework, the policies and the research that has been conducted in each partner country with regard to school violence.
 The national reports produced have been compiled in a comparative report on Research and Policy regarding violence at school in the partner countries. - b.
-Secondly, it conducted a qualitative research based on focus-group interviews at the school community level aiming to explore the informants' perceptions regarding violence at school.
-The national reports on the analysis of the focus group interviews have been further elaborated on a comparative report on Conceptualisations of Violence in the partner countries. - c.
-Thirdly, it attempted to develop a reflective scheme on sustainable means for combatting violence and on suggestions for further action aiming at preventing and combatting violence at schools and building a democratic school culture.
+Secondly, it conducted a qualitative research based on focus-group interviews at the school community level, aiming to explore the participants' perceptions regarding violence at school.
+The national reports on the analysis of the focus group interviews have been further elaborated in a comparative report on Conceptualisations of Violence in the partner countries. - c.
+Thirdly, it attempted to develop a reflective scheme on sustainable means for combatting violence and on suggestions for further action aimed at preventing and combatting violence in schools and building a democratic school culture.